Updated: July 2018

 Israel participated in all four Nuclear Security Summits.

 Joint Comprehensive Plan of Action (JCPOA)

 As a key regional power and long-time adversary of Iran, Israel took an avid interest in the negotiation of the July 2015 JCPOA, which limits and rolls back Iran’s nuclear program.
-The deal was fiercely opposed by the Israeli government which viewed it as an “historic surrender” and a threat to its national security.
-After the brokering of the agreement, Prime Minister Benjamin Netanyahu said that "Israel is not bound by this deal with Iran because Iran continues to seek our destruction.
+The deal was fiercely opposed by the Israeli government which viewed it as a “historic surrender” and a threat to its national security.
+After the brokering of the agreement, Netanyahu said that "Israel is not bound by this deal with Iran because Iran continues to seek our destruction.
 We will always defend ourselves."